-The setup tool uses the default credentials to upgrade the H2 policy database.
-If the credentials no longer match the default values, the server administrator should pass the correct credentials to the setup tool using the --dbAdminUsername, --dbAdminPassword, --dbAppUsername, and -- dbAppPassword command-line options.
+The setup tool uses the default credentials to upgrade the database.
+If the credentials no longer match the default values, provide the correct credentials to the setup tool using the appropriate command-line options:

+- If you are using the default H2 policy database implementation, provide the non-default values using the --dbAdminUsername, --dbAdminPassword, --dbAppUsername, and --dbAppPassword commandline options.
 Otherwise, setup fails when it cannot access the H2 policy database, or it might reset credentials to their default values.
-For more information, see Manage policy database credentials on page 250.
+For more information, see Manage policy database credentials. - If you are using a PostgreSQL policy database implementation, provide the server runtime user value through the --dbAppUsername command-line option.
+For the server runtime password, provide this value to the PING_DB_APP_PASSWORD environment variable before server start.

-Follow the instructions in one of the following topics:
+Follow the instructions in either of the following topics:

-- Installing the PingAuthorize Policy Editor interactively on page 99 - Installing the PingAuthorize Policy Editor noninteractively on page 102 - 6.
+- Installing the PingAuthorize Policy Editor interactively - Installing the PingAuthorize Policy Editor non-interactively - 6.
 Start the new Policy Editor.

-Follow the instructions in Post-setup steps (manual installation) on page 107.
+Follow the instructions in Post-setup steps (manual installation).

-7. In the new Policy Editor, complete the steps in Upgrading the Trust Framework and policies on page 136.
+7. In the new Policy Editor, complete the steps in Upgrading the Trust Framework and policies.